PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 ## Tableau Presentation

+The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/ADAHPISupplyandProfileofDentists/Orientation).

 Three dashboards have been created:

-**States Compare**.
+* **States Compare**.
 For comparing states on the dentist count or density measure in 2019.

-**State Historical Trends**.
+* **State Historical Trends**.
 For comparing states across time on one of the two measures.

-**National Dentists by Age, Sex**.
+* **National Dentists by Age, Sex**.
 For examining national dentist counts by age and sex.

 ## Status & Next Steps